 There is no better time to discover the unique offerings of a Wisconsin summer than during festival season.
 Communities and visitors alike come together at countless festivals across the state to enjoy everything from ribs and beer to butterflies.
 Relax and bask in the swing of summer as you indulge in festival season and join in on these celebrations!

 If you’re a fan of ribs and beer (which it would be difficult not to be) make sure to mark your calendars for Chetek’s Brew and Ribfest!
 Bring old friends and meet new ones as you sample countless brews and indulge in fire grilled ribs.
-Make sure to get your tickets in advance!
+Be sure to get your tickets in advance!

 Tucked away in Boulder Junction is one of the greatest summer blowouts that will have you celebrating from sunrise to sunset for days.
 The Musky Fun Run will have you racing off the beaten path as you explore the countless activities and attractions that the festival has to offer.
 Head to the musky capital of the world for unbeatable summer fun!

-Checking things off of your summer to-do list?
-Head to Waterford Balloon Festival for a hot balloon voyage into the wild blue yonder!
+Checking things off your summer to-do list?
+Head to Waterford Balloon Festival for a hot air balloon voyage into the wild blue yonder!
 Whether you watch the balloons with your feet on the ground or sail into the sky for a new view of Wisconsin, attending this festival will renew your childish wonder in the magic of hot air balloons.